 In collaboration with Opies Foods

-Not much can beat a bowl of hearty beef stew when it comes to comfort food in the dead of winter.
+Not much can beat a bowl of hearty beef stew and dumplings when it comes to comfort food in the dead of winter.
 Succulent chunks of beef, cooked slowly until meltingly tender, alongside plenty of winter vegetables and rich, thick gravy.
 Yes, stew is a one-pot meal that is easy to make and deeply satisfying.
 Magic.

 But despite how flavourful a classic beef stew is, life would be boring if we always followed a traditional recipe.
 Sometimes it’s good to ring the changes.